-The emergency care authorization form will be used by the district when a student's parent or authorized designee is unable to be contacted.
+The emergency care authorization form will be used by the district when a student's parent or authorized designee cannot be contacted.
 A student may provide consent if authorized by law or court order.

-Regardless of parental authorization for the district to consent ot medical treatment, district employees will contact emergency medical services to provide emergency care when required by law or when deemed necessary, such as to avoid a life-threatening situation.
+Regardless of parental authorization for the district to consent to medical treatment, district employees will contact emergency medical services to provide emergency care when required by law or when deemed necessary, such as to avoid a life-threatening situation.